Roles and Aims

 · Maintained Policies and Procedures in accordance with Charity governance

-· Trustees attended an Advisory Board Panel meeting with BPP in October 2016.
+· Trustees attended an Advisory Board Panel meeting with BPP University in October 2016.

 · Board members undertook training in: Integrative Health Research, Current Trends in Chiropractic Research, Fundraising and Marketing via social media.
 Legacy fundraising.